theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-table-join.md

+**The Table Join component is deprecated.
+Please use the Table component for joining SAP tables.*

 The Table Join component allows to join many tables (and views) on the SAP side and to extract the result.

 It is required to install a custom funktion module on the SAP server to be able to use this component.